rapid7/icon-integrations-validators/unit_test/plugin_examples/good_datetime_example/help.md

 #### Create Ticket

 This action is used to create a FreshDesk ticket.
-At least one of those parameters must be provided - 'requesterId', 'email', 'phone', 'twitterId', 'uniqueExternalId'.
+At least one of those parameters must be provided - "requesterId", "email", "phone", "twitterId", "uniqueExternalId".

 ##### Input